G07cha/EveryoneIsJohn/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+## E2E tests

+To run E2E tests you need to install [Maestro CLI](https://maestro.mobile.dev/) and necessary prerequisites for the platform you want to run E2E tests on.